 - Fearing physical contacts like touching hands, doorknobs, or public sinks

-Headwaters at Origins helps people recover who are living with OCD and addiction.
+Headwaters helps people recover who are living with OCD and addiction.

 We understand that many people with obsessive-compulsive disorder don’t want to engage with tasks like the ones listed because they are aware their habits and thoughts make little sense.
 They engage in these tasks because they cannot stop doing them.
 At Headwaters, we know symptoms of OCD may appear, disappear, ease, or worsen.
 Avoiding certain situations that trigger their obsessions is a coping mechanism, as is turning to alcohol or drugs to suppress thoughts and feelings.
 While substance use may initially mask obsessive-compulsive disorder symptoms in the short term, using substances can exacerbate symptoms and disrupt supportive relationships.